nishantu1090/TravelCan/README.md

 The TravelCan hybrid application can be used to find travel(flight/car-share) partners and to find people to share accommodation with.
 It was developed with the motivation of solving the problems faced by Internation students when they move to a new country for studies.
 This application can prove to be helful in the early stages of emmigration.
 Having a buddy always eases life! :)

 # Steps to run the application
-Clone the main branch, and follow below steps to run on web/android device Run on Web:
+Clone the main branch, and follow below steps to run on web/android device <br />
+Run on Web:
     Execute the command: <br/>
         a> ionic serve <br />